House Building Shortage

 There is another school of thought which not only exonerates the building industry but places the causes of the property price risings in very different hands.

 Enhancing your property with professional landscaping, garden design and making the most of your outdoor space.
-LWSG offer all these services in the Bedfordshire area.

 The simple free market doctrine of supply and demand, that is to say, build lots more houses and the prices will become more affordable, do not necessarily apply in the property market.